alecramsay/pg/docs/index.markdown

 Redistricting involves trade-offs between various policy objectives.
 The population geography of a state frames these trade-offs.
-The choices that mapmakers made are revealed by comparing their map to a map representing that underlying population geography.
+The choices that mapmakers made are revealed by comparing their map to the natural starting point for redistricting.

-*NOTE: This site is not ready for review yet.
-We're making major changes to the content.*

 You can see an example of these trade-offs on the [Example](./_pages/example.markdown) page.
 You can choose a specific state on the [States](./_pages/states.markdown) page.